MYavuzYAGIS/AssemblyNotes/notes.md

 what does this mean ? ==> `- mov eax, [ebx]`  go to ebx, read what is in that memory address, read 4 bytes from memory and write it on eax.

 > Note that brackets can be on one side or on the other side but never on both sides because there is not memory to memory operation!

+just before exiting a function, generally the main function, we generally see the register mneomic `mov ebp,esp` meaning level the base and the top pointers of the stack.

+In practice this means destroy all the local variables in the stack.
+We are closing down the shop, nothing should be left in the stack.

+Yani we are carrying the bottom level pointer(ebp) to the top level (esp) and thus whatever downwards of the esp is garbage, undefined.
+No more in the stack.

+The next move, of course, is to destroy the pointers from the stack which is `pop ebp` and finally `retn`.

+`retn == ret`

+> **NOTE**: In VM Visual C++ Express, standard C libraries are not auto-recognized and yields debug error.
+In order to fix it, Under the project properties we need to add the address manually.
+In my case this was `C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\include`.